kaaproject/kaa-rfcs/0010-endpoint-metadata-extension/README.md

   {
   }
   ```
-  In its response, the server MUST filter out EP metadata keys, to which the client has no read or write access.
+  In its response, the server MUST filter out EP metadata keys, to which the client does not have neither read nor write access.

 - get only `name` and `location` metadata key-value pairs: